 These facts are all very interesting but the thing that will be of primary interest to hot rodders and piston heads everywhere is the fact that these 30 cubic inch, two cylinder opposed engines can be bolted together in clusters to achieve an engine of almost any displacement desired!
 The total weight of each 30 cubic inch engine is only 38 pounds.

+The next question on every ones lips is, "how many horses will it deliver?"
 The final answer to this question is an unknown factor.
 The horsepower is limited only by the number of cylinders and rpm's the engine can turn.
 So, use your imagination and of course the information contained in this article.
 Do the math.
 It's quite impressive in any case and far superior to any conventional 2 or 4 stroke or Wankel engine.
 Bourke's own specially built battery ignition system will turn up to 15,000 rpm, or an estimated 114 brake horsepower.
 Experiments have been made using glow plugs and with them the engine is reported to have turned well in excess of 20,000 rpm!

 Glow plugs, however, will hardly be acceptable in closed competition for the engine cannot be shut off immediately.
 There are possibilities of adapting an efficient fuel valve, built into the engine near the injector nozzles, that could shut the engine down in short time.
 Perhaps a compression release, similar to diesel installations would work even better.